mjsolidarios/mjsolidarios/README.md

 I'm a freelance developer (app/games) and a 3D Generalist.
 I also work as a part-time instructor in our school.

 ### 🌱 I’m currently learning ...
-ReactJS,  Flutter, Godot, Unity3D, Unreal Engine, Blender3D, Substance3D
+ReactJS, Flutter, Godot, Unity3D, Unreal Engine, Blender3D, Substance Designer and Painter by Adobe.

 ![alt text](https://raw.githubusercontent.com/mjsolidarios/mjsolidarios/master/tools.svg "Tools")